 Helping staff to positively manage or overcome health and wellbeing concerns will reinforce trust and respect.
 The more they feel that you've got their back, the more eager and ready they are to perform.
 Our Espresso Report - Health and Wellbeing serves up some full-bodied culture shots of why - like culture - employee welfare needs to be addressed in the workplace.

-Step 1: Consider why you want to create a programme
+1: Why do you want to create a programme?

 What do you hope to achieve by creating an employee health and wellbeing strategy?
 What results are you after?
 By considering the programmes' purpose and the reasons why it's so important, you’ll help persuade senior management and employees to join the initiative.
 Initial planning also sets you in great stead in terms of budget, implementation and measuring its success.